Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Switching principle for random tangled currents

 An important step in the proof of the switching principle is that the renormalised weights converge to those of the $\phi^4$ current expansion.
-To prove this, we need to understand the geometric structure of the currents that persist in the limit.
-They consist of currents which belong to the set $W_N$ defined below.
+To prove this, we need to understand the geometric structure of the currents that persists in the limit.
+It consists of currents which belong to the set $W_N$ defined below.